First-Time Auto Buyer Program

 Once you’ve determined what kind of features you need, choose your vehicle.
 We suggest doing your homework online before visiting the dealer.

-View our auto/motorcycle loans page for special promotions, competitive rates, and complete loan details.
+View our auto/motorcycle loans page for competitive rates and complete loan details.

-You can apply online right now or give us a call at 800-593-1000.
+You can apply online right now, give us a call or email us.
 Be prepared to give your personal information, including your last 3 years of employment history.
 If you are under 21 and do not have a full-time job you will need a co-signer or co-borrower.
 Ask a trusted parent, family member, or friend with an established credit history if they would be willing to be your co-signer.

 In some cases, a borrower may have poor credit or no credit history.
 In these cases the credit union needs to have a person with a reliable credit report to ensure that the loan amount will be paid back in full.
 A co-signer is someone who accepts the responsibility of making loan payments if the borrower defaults on their loan payments.
 A co-signer is not an active borrower on the loan, and they will not get regular statements.
 A co-signer will only be notified about payments if the borrower defaults on the loan, and the credit union has to contact the co-signer to get payment.
 If you have a co-signer on your loan, it is important to remember that this person’s credit will be negatively affected if you make late payments or default on the loan.
 It is your responsibility to keep up with your loan payments or you would be hurting your co-signer, which is most likely a relative or good friend, if you do not take care of your loan.